-

 What formalities are required in order to document a transfer of shares, including any local transfer taxes or duties?

-For private M&A transaction, parties must enter into a share purchase agreement (SPA) to document the transfer of shares.
+For private M&A transactions, parties must enter into a share purchase agreement (SPA) to document the transfer of shares.
 The Target Company will register such transfer in the Shares’ Ledger (which is held under custody by the Company’s CEO).
 There are no share transfer taxes or stamp duty, but the sellers will have to declare such transfer in their tax return filed to the Peruvian tax authority – SUNAT.
 The tax rate will depend if the sellers are individuals or corporations and if the transfer is conducted through the Lima Stock Exchange or not.

 -